Ringo Starr Fast Facts

 Other Facts:

-Nominated for 27 and winner of nine Grammy Awards (seven with Beatles/two solo).
-Has also won a Grammy Lifetime Achievement Award as part of the Beatles.
+Nominated for 27 and winner of nine Grammy Awards.
+Has was also presented with a Grammy Lifetime Achievement Award as a member of the Beatles.

-Nominated for 27 and winner of nine Grammy Awards (seven with Beatles/two solo).
-Has also won a Grammy Lifetime Achievement Award as part of the Beatles.
+Nominated for 27 and winner of nine Grammy Awards.
+Has was also presented with a Grammy Lifetime Achievement Award as a member of the Beatles.

 Winner of one Academy Award (with the Beatles).